zsteinkamp/photodirs/README.md

 Returns a file, with options honored.

 Options can include:
-* `maxwidth=N` - specify a maximum width
-* `maxheight=N` - specify a maximum height
+* `size=HxW` - specify a maximum image size as Height x Width
-* `mode=(fit|crop)` - if both `maxwidth` and `maxheight` are given, specifies whether to fit the scaled image into the given box dimensions (i.e. may return an image that is smaller than the specified box) or fensure the box is completely filled (may crop some of the image).
+* `crop` - fill the box of the specified size, cropping the image

 Examples:
 * `/2023-03-01_hawaii/CRW_1000.CR2` Will return a JPEG image with dimensions the same as the original.
-* `/2023-03-01_hawaii/CRW_1000.CR2?maxwidth=200&maxheight=200&mode=crop`
+* `/2023-03-01_hawaii/CRW_1000.CR2?size=200x200&crop`
 Will always return a 200x200px JPEG image, cropping the long side if it is not square.
-* `/2023-03-01_hawaii/CRW_1000.CR2?maxwidth=1000&maxheight=1000&mode=fit`
+* `/2023-03-01_hawaii/CRW_1000.CR2?size=1000x1000`
-Will return JPEG image whose long side is 1000px.
+Will return JPEG image whose long side is 1000px, i.e. will fit inside of the specified `size` box without cropping.

-To cut down on abuse/DOS possibilities, the `maxwidth` and `maxheight` parameters are rounded up to the nearest 200px when actually generating the images, and an ceiling of 4000px is enforced.
-Ensure you account for this when displaying the images to your users!

 ## Utilizes
-* Sharp - JPEG resizing
+* Sharp - JPEG conversion and resizing
-* Darktable - RAW/HEIC conversion
-* Node.js
+* dcraw - Convert RAW to TIFF for ingestion by Sharp to make a JPEG
 * node-tdd-base - The most primitive framework for a nice Node.js dev experience

 ## Requirements

 ## Running the App
 ```
-docker compose run app
+docker compose up app
 ```

 ## Developing
 ```
-docker compose run dev
+docker compose up dev
 ```

 ## Installing NPM Modules